 "The OPA is the best paper I know, but it has one fault-there is just not enough of it.
 Find my renewal."-A. E. White, Indiana.
 "Find enclosed my receipt of the check.
-I cerput forth by the brethren in behalf of us boys.
+I certainly appreciate the effort that is now being put forth by the brethren in behalf of us boys.
 My hope is that I can return such love in even a greater degree."-Leonard Hendrickson, Ark.